Class Year: 2018

 From environmental action to theatre and from analytical chemistry to student government, every student finds their own passion on Palatine Hill and fosters that interest in their four years here.

-What has been your favorite class so far (title and professor)?
+What has been your favorite class so far?
 How has it expanded your knowledge?

 It is so hard to pick just one class that has been my favorite so far, but if I had to select one I would say that Introduction to Genetics and Evolutionary Biology with Associate Professor Tamily Weissman-Unni was my favorite class that I was able to take at L&C. Not having an AP biology course in high school, this class was my first real look into advanced biology, and I can say without a doubt that this class was the reason that I decided to become a biochemistry and molecular biology major.
 Throughout the class we were introduced to the basics of DNA and genetics, but Professor Weissman-Unni also pushed us to think about the material more critically.
 How do we know that these processes actually occur?
 How do disruptions in this process lead to human conditions and diseases?
 How does genetics relate to epidemics and determining which organisms can act as vectors for pathogens?
 This class really taught me how to think like a scientist, not just like a student, and offered me further inspiration for continuing on in the major and for pursuing my further career goals.